 Creating a more sustainable UofL is a dynamic, multi-faceted, long-term process.
 We have come a long way, but we recognize that there is still plenty of good work to be done.
-As President Neeli Bendapudi said in 2019, “UofL’s unwavering commitment to the health of our planet is another reason to be proud of this institution, but this is not the time to remain idle."
+As former President Neeli Bendapudi said in 2019, “UofL’s unwavering commitment to the health of our planet is another reason to be proud of this institution, but this is not the time to remain idle."

 We invite you to learn more about our on-going UofL sustainability initiatives and to explore the many ways you can get involved and help us create a better world right here, right now.
 Donate here to support our work!

 The University of Louisville is located on the ancestral homeland of the Eastern Band of the Cherokee, the Osage Nation, and the Shawnee (including the Absentee-Shawnee Tribe, the Eastern Shawnee Tribe, and the ), who suffered genocide and forced displacement from these lands.
 We give thanks for the longstanding relationship that Indigenous Nations have to this land and seek to learn from it in order to heal our own broken relationship with the land.
 We acknowledge that the University of Louisville was founded in segregation and structural racism.
 We lament the historical and ongoing injustices that indigenous, black and brown people endure in this country and around the world.
 May our words and deeds reflect this reality and contribute to fostering more respectful relationships with indigenous, black and brown People.